 A really quick and easy way to decorate a living room is to get experimental with paint.
 And when we say 'experimental', we mean anything from painting the room a cleaner shade of white to painting polka dots all over the ceiling.
 Whatever your style, paint can transform a room really quickly.

 We love this green living room, it's such a cool, unusual colour that looks fab with the pops of blue and orange – a colourful space in a very not-too-much kind of way.
 For more living room paint ideas, check out our feature.

-3. Go bold with a dark living room
+3. Nod to dark living room trends

 5. Mix and match contrasting colours alongside texture

 If you are after living room ideas that are instantly going to add something different to your space, choosing a couple of colours to repeat together is a great place to start.
 We love the repetition of green and pink in this lounge decor as it draws the eye across the room, and, the colours work perfectly together.

 It would be rude to not mention the sofa here – lovely and luxurious – take a look at our top picks in our best sofas buying guide.

 6. Get inspired by neutral living room ideas

 How lovely and cosy does this traditional living room look?
 It's an easy style to copy too, just keep everything very muted and soft.
 Eyeing up that wall panelling too?
 It is a nice way to add another pale colour to the room and add to that rustic feel.
 You can actually DIY panelling if your home hasn't got any originals: B&Q have a guide you can follow easily.